Ramadan 2024: UAE announces reduced work hours for public sector employees

 The actual dates of the holy month and the festival are subject to when the crescent moon is sighted

 The UAE announced the official working hours for public sector employees during Ramadan.
-Federal employees will have reduced working hours, as stated in a circular issued by The Federal Authority for Government Human Resources (FAHR) on Monday.
+Federal employees will work 3.5 hours less from Monday to Thursday and 1.5 hours less on Friday, as stated by The Federal Authority for Government Human Resources (FAHR) on Monday.

 The Islamic holy month will see all ministries and federal agencies operating from 9am to 2:30pm from Monday to Thursday.
 On Fridays, working hours are from 9am until 12 noon, unless the nature of the work necessitates otherwise.